LinkedIn: 2012 hack

-Potential 2018 breach, or extended impacts from earlier incidents

-In July 2018 Credit Wise reported "dark web" email and password exposures from LinkedIn.
-Shortly thereafter, users began receiving extortion emails, using that information as "evidence" that users' contacts had been hacked, and threatening to expose pornographic videos featuring the users.
-LinkedIn asserts that this is related to the 2012 breach; however, there is no evidence that this is the case.

 2021 breaches

 A breach disclosed in April 2021 affected 500 million users.
 A breach disclosed in June 2021 was thought to have affected 92% of users, exposing contact information, employment information.
 LinkedIn asserted that the data was aggregated via web scraping from LinkedIn as well as several other sites, and noted that "only information that people listed publicly in their profiles" was included.

 Malicious behavior on LinkedIn

 Phishing

 In what is known as Operation Socialist, documents released by Edward Snowden in the 2013 global surveillance disclosures revealed that British Government Communications Headquarters (GCHQ) (an intelligence and security organisation) infiltrated the Belgian telecommunications network Belgacom by luring employees to a false LinkedIn page.

-In 2014 Dell SecureWorks Counter Threat Unit (CTU) discovered that Threat Group-2889, an Iran-based group, created 25 fake LinkedIn accounts.
+In 2014, Dell SecureWorks Counter Threat Unit (CTU) discovered that Threat Group-2889, an Iran-based group, created 25 fake LinkedIn accounts.
 The accounts were either fully developed personas or supporting personas.
 They use spearphishing and malicious websites against their victims.

 According to reporting by Le Figaro, France's General Directorate for Internal Security and Directorate-General for External Security believe that Chinese spies have used LinkedIn to target thousands of business and government officials as potential sources of information.

-In 2017 Germany's Federal Office for the Protection of the Constitution (BfV) published information alleging that Chinese intelligence services had created fake social media profiles on sites such as LinkedIn, using them to gather information on German politicians and government officials.
+In 2017, Germany's Federal Office for the Protection of the Constitution (BfV) published information alleging that Chinese intelligence services had created fake social media profiles on sites such as LinkedIn, using them to gather information on German politicians and government officials.

 In 2022, the company ranked first in a list of brands most likely to be imitated in phishing attempts.

+In August 2023, several Linkedin users were targeted by hackers in hijacking and phishing bid.
+Users were locked out of their accounts and threatened with permanent account deletion if they did not pay a ransom.